Embolomeri

-Embolomeri is an order of tetrapods or stem-tetrapods, possibly members of Reptiliomorpha.
+Embolomeri is an order of tetrapods or stem-tetrapods that were traditionally interpreted as members of Reptiliomorpha.
 Embolomeres first evolved in the Early Carboniferous (Mississippian) Period and were the largest and most successful predatory tetrapods of the Late Carboniferous (Pennsylvanian) Period.
 They were specialized semiaquatic predators with long bodies for eel-like undulatory swimming.
 Embolomeres are characterized by their vertebral centra, which are formed by two cylindrical segments, the pleurocentrum at the rear and intercentrum at the front.
 These segments are equal in size.
 Most other tetrapods have pleurocentra and intercentra which are drastically different in size and shape.

 Embolomeres were among the earliest large carnivorous tetrapods, with members such as the crocodilian-like Proterogyrinus appearing in the Visean stage of the Carboniferous.
 They declined in diversity during the Permian period, though at least one representative (Archeria) was common in the Early Permian.
 Embolomeres went extinct shortly before the end of the Permian.